 In any given year there are six or seven series of brevets in BC operating under the umbrella of BC Randonneurs: a spring series and a summer series for Greater Vancouver, a couple of Vancouver Island series, a Southern Interior series and a Peace Region/Fort St. John series.
 There are also the various "Hell Week" series where brevets are run in short succession, including Vancouver Island "Hell Week" where riders do all four distances over seven days.

-BC Randonneurs has hosted several well supported ultra-distance brevets including the Rocky Mountain 1200, which traverses some of BC and Alberta's most scenic road ways, attracts riders from around the world.
-The next RM1200 will be held in July of 2020.
-In 2006 there was a newcomer on ultra marathon calendar - the VanIsle 1200 - with a route based on the ever-popular Island End to End 1000 km.
+BC Randonneurs has hosted several well supported ultra-distance brevets including the Rocky Mountain 1200, which traverses some of BC and Alberta's most scenic road ways, and attracts riders from around the world.
+In 2006 there was a newcomer on ultra marathon calendar - the VanIsle 1200 - with a route based on the popular Island End to End 1000 km.
 In July 2020 another new ultra-distance brevet called the Coast Mountain 1200 was scheduled, but was cancelled due to Covid-19.

 A different sort of Randonneur event is the Flèche Pacifique.
 Teams of three to five bikes compete against other teams to cover the most distance in 24 hours on routes designed by each team.
 Flèche routes must be at least 360 km.